anbjos/5g_mixed-numerology/README.md

 #### With Cyclic Prefix

-In this step, a **cyclic prefix (CP)** is added to the beginning of the time-domain symbol.
+In this step, a **[cyclic prefix (CP)](https://en.wikipedia.org/wiki/Cyclic_prefix)** is added to the beginning of the time-domain symbol.
 The length of the CP is defined in the metadata and is specific to the numerology used.

 The cyclic prefix is created by copying the **last portion of the OFDM symbol** and appending it to the front.
 This technique is essential in wireless communication systems like 5G because it helps **preserve orthogonality between subcarriers** in the presence of **multipath propagation**, and effectively **prevents inter-symbol interference (ISI)**.

 By transforming the **linear convolution** of the transmitted signal and the channel into a **circular convolution**, the CP enables simple and efficient **frequency-domain equalization**.
 This is a foundational principle in OFDM systems.

-This behavior is specified in **3GPP TS 38.211, Section 5.3.1**, which defines the structure of OFDM baseband signal generation.
+This behavior is specified in **[ETSI TS 138 211](https://www.etsi.org/deliver/etsi_ts/138200_138299/138211/15.03.00_60/ts_138211v150300p.pdf), Section 5.3.1**, which defines the structure of OFDM baseband signal generation.

 ```julia
 function with_cyclic_prefix(rdl::RadioDownLink)